-A Statement from the NPHC President
+A Letter from the NPHC President

 Thank you for taking the time to visit the University of Mississippi’s National Pan-Hellenic Council (NPHC) website.
 We extend to you our warmest welcome.
 NPHC represents nine nationally recognized historically Black fraternities and sororities known as the Divine 9.
 Each and every one of our organizations that make up the Divine 9 have a meaningful purpose and contribute to bettering the space around them.
 We all share principles based on Scholarship, Service, Brotherhood/Sisterhood or work towards those principles.
 Our university’s council currently hosts 6 of the 9 organizations.